josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 Angular adds `@NgModule.providers` to the application root injector, unless the NgModule is lazy-loaded.
 For a lazy-loaded NgModule, Angular creates a *child injector* and adds the module's providers to the child injector.

-This means that an NgModule behaves differently depending on whether it's loaded during application start or lazy-loaded later.
+This means that an NgModule behaves differently depending on whether it is loaded during application start or lazy-loaded later.
 Neglecting that difference can lead to [adverse consequences](guide/ngmodule-faq#q-why-bad).

-Why doesn't Angular add lazy-loaded providers to the application root injector as it does for eagerly loaded NgModules?
+Why does not Angular add lazy-loaded providers to the application root injector as it does for eagerly loaded NgModules?

 The answer is grounded in a fundamental characteristic of the Angular dependency-injection system.
-An injector can add providers *until it's first used*.
+An injector can add providers *until it is first used*.
 Once an injector starts creating and delivering services, its provider list is frozen; no new providers are allowed.

 When an applications starts, Angular first configures the root injector with the providers of all eagerly loaded NgModules *before* creating its first component and injecting any of the provided services.